liquity/bold/README.md

 It’s expected that `_minCollateral` be calculated off-chain by the redeemer.

 Consider two redeemers Alice and Bob.
-Since there will be competition for urgent redemptions when they are profitable, if Alice’s redemption lands first, it may redeem from Bob’s target Troves in `_troveIds` before his redemption lands.
+Since there will be competition for shutdown redemptions when they are profitable, if Alice’s redemption lands first, it may redeem from Bob’s target Troves in `_troveIds` before his redemption lands.
 The redemption logic skips Troves in the list that are unredeemable, and thus the actual BOLD amount redeemed by Bob could be significantly lower than `_boldAmount`.
 This in turn may result in the returned collateral being significantly lower than `_minCollateral`.

 Redemption bot creators should understand the competitive nature of redemptions, and take this dynamic into account when programming them.
 Mitigating frontrunning via transactions sent to private pools e.g. Flashbots may be preferable.